MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 [!INCLUDE [delta-lake-prereqs](./includes/delta-lake-prereqs.md)]

 - Data in your Azure Data Lake Storage must be in Delta tables.
 Customer Insights - Data relies on the version property in the table's history to identify the latest changes for incremental processing.
+- To connect to storage protected by firewalls, [Set up managed identities](private-links.md).

 ## Connect to Delta data from Azure Data Lake Storage